yie1d/pydoll/docs/en/deep-dive/fingerprinting/index.md

 - **Behavioral mimicry**: Human-like timing, entropy injection
 - **Detection testing**: Tools to validate your evasion setup

-**Why it matters**: Theory without practice is useless.
-This section shows you **exactly how to apply** fingerprinting knowledge to real automation.
+**Technical significance**: This section demonstrates practical application of fingerprinting concepts to real automation scenarios, integrating techniques from all previous layers.

 ## Who Should Read This